-- Operating expenses charged at a flat rate for management of the Fund in accordance with Point 24.1, - delivery fees for index adjustments; - customary bank custody fees, including the customary bank charges for the custody of foreign securities abroad and related taxes, if applicable; - expenses related to day to day account management.
+- Operating expenses charged at a flat rate for management of the Fund in accordance with Point 24.1. - delivery fees for index adjustments; - customary bank custody fees, including the customary bank charges for the custody of foreign securities abroad and related taxes, if applicable; - expenses related to day to day account management.

 Not included are costs resulting from the purchase and sale of assets.
-The total expense ratio is published in the key investor information document as "ongoing costs".